 master branch of our repository.
 These are usually stable and ready to use.
 Be aware that there is not necessarily an upgrade path in between

 development branch of our repository.
 This is likely to contain things that are not production ready or bring other kinds of caveats.
+Only binaries and Docker images are available for this channel.
 You probably should not use this unless you are participating in the development of Offen.

 https://get.offen.dev will give you a tarball containing the most recent tagged release.
 If you specify a version or channel like

 # most recent release curl -sSL https://get.offen.dev # most recent build from the development channel curl -sSL https://get.offen.dev/development # build for v0.4.3 curl -sSL https://get.offen.dev/v0.4.3

 The archive file currently contains the binaries for all supported operating systems, so no matter which OS you are targeting, you will always download the same file.

 To prevent unwanted modifications of our releases, we sign all binaries using GPG and include the signature in our distribution.
 You can run the following commands to verify the integrity of your download:

 curl https://keybase.io/hioffen/pgp_keys.asc | gpg --import gpg --verify offen-linux-amd64.asc offen-linux-amd64

 curl https://keybase.io/hioffen/pgp_keys.asc | gpg --import dpkg-sig --verify offen.deb

 Docker images are available as